Mixed moments and the joint distribution of random groups: Introduction

 \end{theorem}

-\begin{remark} While this paper was close to completion, we became aware of a recent preprint by Nguyen and Van Peski \cite{NVP22} which also introduced the mixed moments of abelian groups to compute the joint distribution of the cokernels of random matrix products.
-They proved universality for the limiting joint distribution of $\cok(A_1), \cok(A_2A_1), \cdots, \cok(A_r \cdots A_1)$ where $A_1, \cdots, A_r \in \M_n(\Z_p)$ are $\varepsilon$-balanced random matrices for $\varepsilon > 0$ \cite[Theorem 1.1]{NVP22}.
-The above theorem is essentially same as \cite[Theorem 9.1]{NVP22}. \end{remark}
+\begin{remark} While this paper was close to completion, we became aware of a recent preprint by Nguyen and Van Peski \cite{NVP23} which also introduced the mixed moments of abelian groups to compute the joint distribution of the cokernels of random matrix products.
+They proved universality for the limiting joint distribution of $\cok(A_1), \cok(A_2A_1), \hdots, \cok(A_r \cdots A_1)$ where $A_1, \hdots, A_r \in \M_n(\Z_p)$ are $\varepsilon$-balanced random matrices for $\varepsilon > 0$ \cite[Theorem 1.1]{NVP23}, using a result similar to the above theorem \cite[Theorem 9.1]{NVP23}.
+We also note that the above result can be deduced from the proof of \cite[Theorem 6.11]{WW21}, as mentioned in \cite[Section 1.3]{SW22b}. \end{remark}

 In Section \ref{Sec3}, we provide three universality results for the joint distribution of the cokernels of random $p$-adic matrices using Theorem \ref{thm1c}.
 First we provide a combination of Theorem \ref{thm1a} and the $\deg (P_j) = 1$ case of Theorem \ref{thm1b}(1).